Introduction

 - Lower body: 5–10% max

-- Use the smallest increase available
+- Use the smallest increase available, if unsure

 How to Calculate Your Increase